Daughter of Russian ex-spy poisoned with nerve agent 'improving rapidly'

 The investigation into the attempted murders has become "one of the largest and most complex investigations undertaken by British counterterrorism policing," the Metropolitan Police said Wednesday.

-The former double agent and his daughter are at the center of a growing diplomatic dispute between Russia and Western powers.
+The former double agent and his daughter, who is in her early 30s, are at the center of a growing diplomatic dispute between Russia and Western powers.
 Britain blames Moscow for the attack, and it has expelled 23 Russian diplomats allegedly working as undeclared intelligence officers.

 In retaliation, Russia said it would oust 23 British diplomats and revoke permission for the U.K. to build a British consulate in St. Petersburg.